shakna-israel/jstack/README.md

 	print!
 "Hello, World!"

-The parser is right-to-left on lines, making it easier to read.
+The parser is right-to-left on lines, and exclamations jump one to the left, making it easier to read.

-However, the above is functionally equivalent to:
+Meaning that the above is functionally equivalent to:

-	"Hello, World!"
-	print
-	!

-Push a string to the stack.

-Push a symbol.
+	"Hello, World!" ; Push a string to the stack. print ; Push a symbol.

-Lookup and call the symbol from the environment.
+	! ; Lookup and call the symbol from the environment.

 ---